A New Non-archimedean Metric on Persistent Homology: Conclusions and future work

-\begin{enumerate}[(i)] \item One can investigate the topological structure of the data by replacing zeroth homology with persistent homology in higher degrees, or \item One can replace the metric structure with a pure topology where no metric may exist for the data at hand, or \item One can enrich bar code representation of persistent homology using combinatorial structures such as matroids. \end{enumerate}

-The first avenue for extension, namely extending our results by replacing the zeroth homology with higher persistent homology is going to be the subject matter of a future article \cite{GuzelKaygun:CobordismsInTDA}.
-However, the visual representation of the results would require deep topological results since one has to deal with higher cobordisms of $n$-spheres \cite{Strong:Cobordism} if one is to develop a similar theory for the $n$-th persistent homology.
-For the first persistent homology, the cobordisms we would need are given by genus-$g$ Riemann surfaces with punctures.
-Fortunately, there is a complete classification of such surfaces in full \cite{Donaldson:RiemannSurfaces} and one can display the cobordism results using a representation similar to \emph{dendograms} that one uses to display the results of hierarchical clustering.
+One can extend the results of this article in different directions.
+The first obvious avenue for extension is replacing the zeroth homology with higher persistent homology.
+As we noted above, dendrograms as cobordisms of 0-spheres are adequate in representing the relationships between zeroth persistent homology classes.
+For the higher homology classes we would need to deal with higher cobordisms of $n$-spheres~\cite{Strong:Cobordism} if we are to develop a similar theory for the $n$-th persistent homology.
+For the first persistent homology, the cobordisms are given by genus-$g$ Riemann surfaces with punctures.
+Fortunately, there is a complete classification of such surfaces in full~\cite{Donaldson:RiemannSurfaces}.
 Unfortunately, for higher dimensional homology, the cobordisms require higher dimensional manifolds with finitely many punctures for which there is no classification exists.

-The second avenue is of particular interest if the data at hand cannot be easily embedded in an affine space.
-This is often the case when one deals with categorical data that require different techniques than numerical data \cite{Agresti:IntroductionToCategoricalDataAnalysis}.
+The second avenue of extension we would consider is extending our result to data sets that cannot be easily embedded in an affine space.
+This is often the case when one deals with categorical data that require different techniques than numerical data~\cite{Agresti:IntroductionToCategoricalDataAnalysis}.
 We have shown that provided one can define a simplicial complex out of data sets whose features are purely or partially categorical, the cophenetic homological distance would yield usable information about the data set on par with hierarchical clustering.

-Another exciting avenue of research would be employing matroids to analyze the combinatorics of homology classes.
-Recall that our homological cophenetic distance essentially records when two given homology classes become linearly dependent.
-In a suitable extension, we would need to record the homological information in terms of linear dependence relations of finite subsets of basis elements of homology groups as the filtration parameter changes in persistent homology.
-However, the combinatorics of linear dependence relations of more than two elements is far more complicated to be represented by a simple cophenetic matrix.
-The natural mathematical structure that records and allows a rigorous analysis of such dependency relations for finite sets of elements is a matroid \cite{BLSWZ:Matroids}.
-This requires an extension of bar codes by including the relevant matroids.